-SEO as a digital marketing channel has grown hugely over the past 15 years.
+As a digital marketing channel, SEO has grown hugely over the past 15 years.
 From its black-hat beginnings of dubious link acquisition and keyword stuffing, SEO has now evolved into a fully-fledged, user-centric digital marketing channel.

 However, SEO still remains a fairly misunderstood discipline.
 Marketing managers and business owners know they should be doing it, but everyone has different interpretations of how you actually ‘do’ SEO.